dhandeeswaran2005/EXPERIMENT-01-INTERFACTING-DIGITAL-OUTPUT-WITH-EDGE-DEVICE----RASPBERRYPI-4/README.md

 # FIGURE -04 ADD TITLE HERE

+Experiment 1B

+# FIGURE -05 ADD TITILE HERE

+#  FIGURE -06 ADD TITILE HERE

+# FIGURE -07 ADD TITLE HERE

 ## RESULTS
-The LED connected to the Raspberry Pi Pico successfully turns ON and OFF at  user defined time  confirming the proper interfacing of a digital output.
+The LED connected to the Raspberry Pi 4 successfully turns ON and OFF at  user defined time  confirming the proper interfacing of a digital output.